What is a Break Out Trip (BOT)?

 How can I propose a BOT?

-Complete the BOT Proposal Form beginning Friday, September 15, 2017.
+Complete the BOT Proposal Form, which is open from mid-September through mid-October.
 Staff advisers will be available to discuss your proposals and answer your questions prior to submission.
 Please feel free to contact us at [email protected] if you need help with any aspect of the proposal.
 Note: The Project Description is particularly important.
 Be sure to explain what the project is and why it’s important.

 How do I figure out how much the BOT I want to propose will cost?

 Use the Budget Calculator to break down the various costs for the whole trip – food, lodging, transportation, materials and supplies, etc., – and to calculate the cost for each individual participant.

 Where can I look for funding for a BOT?